Saieshwar5441/NBA-Individual-Performance-from-2010--2025/README.md

 WS/48 (Win Shares per 48): impact rate derived from win contributions (if Win Shares are present; otherwise omitted).

-The notebook standardizes features within each season using z-scores (optionally winsorized at ±3σ) to keep comparisons fair across years and robust to outliers.
+The notebook standardizes features within each season using z-scores to keep comparisons fair across years and robust to outliers.

 ---